Instructors Quick Reference Guide to SAS

-- Please refer students with questions about accommodations to DSPS.
-All arrangements for accommodations must be approved through DSPS.
+- Please refer students with questions about accommodations to SAS.
+All arrangements for accommodations must be approved through SAS.

 - Please protect student privacy and confidentiality by treating all disability-related information as confidential.
 Although faculty do not have the right to ask about the nature of the disability, if students choose to disclose their disability, this information should be treated confidentially.

 - If possible, please make any and all syllabi, textbooks, course materials, outside and online resource links available in a timely manner.
 Converting print materials to alternate media for students who are entitled to use this reasonable accommodation is both labor and time intensive.
 For textbook material, please provide the following information upon request: Title, Author(s), ISBN, Edition and if another edition is acceptable.

 Faculty and instructors retain the right to request verification of a student’s eligibility for reasonable accommodations in the form of an Accommodation Letter prepared by SAS staff and delivered in a timely manner either in person or through e-mail.